• Skip to primary navigation

 Jump to Recipe Print Recipe

-If you've tried my, butterfly pea milk, Thai milk tea, Thai pink milk and fresh peach lemonade, you are so going to love this unicorn drink!
+If you've tried my, butterfly pea milk, Thai milk tea, Thai pink milk, strawberry matcha latte, and fresh peach lemonade, you are so going to love this unicorn drink!
 This is another popular drink in Thailand.
-We call it "anchan manow - อัญชันมะนาว" in Thai, which translates to butterfly pea lime.
-I know you're looking at my picture above and going, "What?
-Where's the lime?"
-Well, you can find out more below why I'm using lemons here.
+We call it nam anchan manao น้ำอัญชันมะนาว in Thai, which translates to butterfly pea limeade.
+But I'm using lemons in this recipe though.

 And let me just ask you this question - doesn't this drink look so pretty and inviting it makes you want to relax and enjoy it?
 You could have a happy meal with this drink and my chicken tomato cucumber salad or Thai green beef curry and rice!